eslachance/enmap/README.md

   <p><img src="https://evie.codes/enmap-logo.svg" alt="Enmap Logo" />
 </div>

 Enhanced Maps are a data structure that can be used to store data in memory that can also be saved in a database behind the scenes.
 These operations are fast, safe, and painless.

 The data is synchronized to the database automatically, seamlessly, and asynchronously for maximum effectiveness.
 The storage system used is an `sqlite` database which is fast, performant, can be easily backed up, and supports multiple simultaneous connections.

-> ***__UPDATE 5.0__*** : Please take note that from Enmap 5.0 I am reverting my emphasis on the idea that enmap is scalable.
-It's not, and I can't make it better.
-I will be
-> slowly reverting some of the features that I attempted to add to enmap to make it support multiple connections, such as polling.
-Enmap 5.0 starts this process by removing
-> the dependency on better-sqlite-pool.
-So, if you're using enmap in a sharded/multithreaded/multiprocess setup, don't update, and hold off on [JOSH](https://www.npmjs.com/package/josh).
-> When JOSH is released, it'll be able to scale up with your application.

 ## Documentation